devecchijr/apiPub/README.md

 When customization is not specific to a given parameter, but to the entire request, the following notation is used:
 >/// @apiPub[params.*property*="*value*"]

-In the example below, the *This can only be done by the logged in user* description is assigned to the entire *request*, not just a parameter:

->/// @apiPub[params.description="This can only be done by the logged in user."]

 ## Other Properties that can be customized for specific method parameters

 Use the following notation for input or output method parameters: